ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 ![Blockbench Subdirectory](./images/blockbench_directory.png)

 As you can see, each folder represents a `ModelRenderer` while each cube represents a box.
 All of my added data is within a subdirectory of one of `BipedModel`'s `ModelRenderer`s.

+> Note: Due to how armor models are called, global `ModelRenderer`s should never be used.
+They will be called incorrectly and never map to the player's rotation.

 **Texture Information** - If you decide to change the texture size for you model, please pay close attention.
 In respect to the set texture width and size, the first 64x32 pixels starting at the top left corner are reserved for the `BipedModel` `ModelRenderer`s.
 If you decide to add any extra texture data, make sure it is not within those bounds or else you will render some of your custom texture on the default `BipedModel`.
 Your default texture size will have to be larger than 64x32 if you would like to render any other texture to your model.
 **EquipmentSlotType Sanity** - As mentioned [previously](#armor-layer-1-and-2), the legs are rendered at half size compared to the rest of the model.
 If you add anything specifically for the legs, you do need to take this into consideration and create the model separately.
 Of course, you could always go the one size fits all route, but then you would lose the point of having two layers for the armor.